AlexisCro/team-project-versionning/README.md

 ## Manage conflicts

 Sometimes when you will pull the develop branch and rebase develop on your other branches to up to date them you could meet conflicts.

+### Problem encountered

+#### First problem

+The first problem encountered was when I wanted to retrieve the latest updates from the "develop" branch, and then rebase on my
+Branch `feature/edit-third-slide`.
+Which I was working on.
+I handled conflicts poorly.
+And so there were too many problems on the page because it had doubled a lot of lines and badly indented all the code.
+I was therefore forced to recreate a v2 branch `feature/modification-third-slide-v2` to start again without making errors in conflicts.

+#### Second problem

+the second problem encountered was when creating the second branch: `feature/modification-third-slide-v2`.
+After doing a `git pull` on my `develop` branch locally.
+Then I did a rebase of develop on my branch `feature/modification-third-slide-v2` `git rebase develop` and I did the rebase incorrectly which created a problem on my branch develop and my branch dev.
+Following an analysis this created big problems on my develop branch.
+Which forced me to delete my local repository and recreate it with `git clone`

 ### How to manage and resolve conflicts ?